-Each year Kent Place welcomes more than 600 students, 37 percent of whom are students of color, from 80 different communities.
-The breakdown by school (all numbers are approximate): Primary School - 175 Middle School - 150 Upper School - 290
+Each year Kent Place welcomes more than 650 students, 43 percent of whom are students of color, from 80 different communities.
+Here is the breakdown by school (all numbers are approximate): Primary School - 190 Middle School - 155 Upper School - 306

-Kent Place's 170 faculty and staff members personify our commitment to professional development, multiple perspectives, equity and inclusion.
-Providing academic rigor in a supportive environment, our teachers — 80 percent of whom hold advanced degrees — value and reward independent thinking, creativity and grit.
-Our student to faculty ratio is 7:1, giving teachers the opportunity to carefully, thoughtfully guide each girl's academic, personal and social growth.
-Twenty-two percent are faculty and staff of color.
+Kent Place's 170 faculty and staff members personify our commitment to professional development, multiple perspectives, equity, and inclusion.
+Providing academic rigor in a supportive environment, our teachers — 80 percent of whom hold advanced degrees — value and reward independent thinking, creativity, and grit.
+Our student to faculty ratio is 7:1, giving teachers the opportunity to carefully, thoughtfully guide each girl's academic, personal, and social growth.
+Twenty percent are faculty and staff of color.
 Eighty percent of KPS faculty have 10 years or more of teaching experience and 100 percent of KPS faculty receive professional development.

-From Opening Convocation's candle-lighting ceremony to Graduation's Daisy Chain, from Global Perspectives Day to Colonial Day, Spirit Week, Primary School Field Day, the Science Expo and more, long-held and deeply valued traditions keep our Kent Place community close and connected.
+From Opening Convocation's candle-lighting ceremony to Graduation's Daisy Chain, from Global Perspectives Day, Spirit Week, Primary School Field Day, the Science Expo and more, long-held and deeply valued traditions keep our Kent Place community close and connected.

 Kent Place places a high value on athletics, giving every girl a chance to challenge herself physically while developing leadership and teamwork skills.
-Our Middle School's popular interscholastic teams prepare our athletes for a competitive yet inclusive Upper School program — our "no cut policy" for Junior Varsity teams prepare our scholar-athletes with the skills needed to compete at the varsity level.
+Our Middle School's popular interscholastic teams prepare our athletes for our competitive Upper School program.
+Junior Varsity teams prepare our scholar-athletes with the skills needed to compete at the varsity level.
 Our elite Varsity teams — a great source of pride for the school — enjoy winning seasons, triumph at county and state championships, and send numerous athletes on to successfully compete at the college level.

 Middle School: Basketball, Cross Country, Field Hockey, Lacrosse, Soccer, Softball, Swimming, Tennis, Track and Field, Volleyball